fabianaapateanu/training-mobile-basic-practice-project/README.md

      We have added the use of a wait method, `Thread.sleep(1500)`, which creates a pause of 1500 milliseconds in execution, in order to make sure all elements are loaded properly after click.
 5. Tap on the User Name field
-    1. Identify the `User Name` label element with Appium Inspector
+    1. Identify the `User Name` label element locator with Appium Inspector
-    2. Find the element, click on it and wait for 1.5 seconds:
+        * This will be the `resource-id` = `title` which is the same as for Password label
+        * This means that we can identify a list of elements by using the `id` = `title`, a list of size 2
+        * We can  uniquely identify the `User Name` label element by:
+            * Retrieving from the list the element from index 0
+        * We can  uniquely identify the `Password` label element by:
+            * Retrieving from the list the element from index 1
+    2. Find the element list, retrieve the element from index 0:
     ```
+        //find & click username label element
+        String usernameOrPasswordLabelId = "title";
+        //the index of the username elemnt is 0, the index of the password element is 1
+        int usernameLabelElementIndex = 0;
+        //retrieve the username label element from index usernameLabelElementIndex
+        MobileElement usernameLabelElement = (MobileElement) androidDriver.findElementsById(usernameOrPasswordLabelId).get(usernameLabelElementIndex);
     ```
+    3. Click on it and wait for 1 second:
+    ```
+        //click the username label element & wait 1 second
+        usernameLabelElement.click();
+        Thread.sleep(1000);
+    ```
 6. Retrieve the text from username:
-    1. Identify the text field element with Appium Inspector
+    1. Identify the text field element locator with Appium Inspector
     2. Find the element, retrieve the text value from it and save it as a String value:
     ```
+        //retrieve the text from the username text
+        String usernameOrPasswordTextValueId = "edit";
+        MobileElement usernameTextValueElement = (MobileElement) androidDriver.findElementsById(usernameOrPasswordTextValueId).get(usernameLabelElementIndex);
+        //save the text value as actual value in a String
+        String actualUsernameTextValue = usernameTextValueElement.getText();
     ```
 7. Verify the username text has a specific value.
 This can be empty if no username has been logged in, or the value of the username which has been used for login:
-    1. The text value retrieved form the username text field is the actual value which we see on the screen.
+    1. The text value retrieved form the username text field is the actual value which we see on the screen
-    2. The expected value needs to be also added
+    2. The expected value needs to be compared with the actual value - because we did not perform the login, the expected value is the empty String `""`:
+     ```
+        //print to the console the actual username text value and verify it is
+        System.out.println("The username value from screen is: " + actualUsernameTextValue);
+        String expectedValue = "";
+        Assert.assertEquals("Username actual text value is not as expected", expectedValue, actualUsernameTextValue);
+     ```
 8. Tap on OK button in order to close the User Name dialog
     1. Identify the `OK` button element with Appium Inspector
-    2. Find the element, click on it and wait for 1.5 seconds:
+    2. Find the element, click on it and wait for 1 second:
     ```
+        //click on OK button
+        String okButtonId = "button1";
+        MobileElement okButtonElement = (MobileElement) androidDriver.findElementById(okButtonId);
+        okButtonElement.click();
+        Thread.sleep(1000);
     ```
 9. Verify the OK button is not displayed anymore
+    1. The `OK` button element is already identified, we just need to verify its displayed attribute is false, with an assertion method:
+    ```
+        //verify OK button is not displayed anymore
+        boolean isOkButtonDisplayed = okButtonElement.isDisplayed();
+        Assert.assertFalse("The OK button is still displayed", isOkButtonDisplayed);
+    ```
-10. Close the application
+10. Close the application - this is already done the in `tearDown()` method where we close the session.

 ## Run the test method
 Make sure the Appium server at localhost is running, started through Appium desktop app.